 We are committed to paying our contributors; upon publication of your work, you will receive payment either through PayPal or by check.
 Payment will vary depending on form, genre, and the size of our piggy banks.

 The Seventh Wave is a 501(c)(3) nonprofit arts and literary organization dedicated to creating online and offline spaces for conversation to flourish.
-We are dedicated to paying all of our contributors, and as such, we hope to create a supportive community with our newly instated submission fee of $5.00.
+We are also dedicated to paying all of our contributors.

 At The Seventh Wave, we are interested in unique perspectives, distinctive voices, and novel takes on our current issue, and are committed to being as inclusive as possible.
 As such, we do not tolerate racist, sexist, homophobic, or xenophobic content.